KingStevenNOS/OOP2ProjectFiles/Readme.md

 Users will be able to input their details inorder to register their property.
 Makes use of Java RMI, JavaFX Code and JDBC for database Connection

+## Includes
+This repository also contains the Lab Practicals done throughout the semester and are all in the Lab Practicals folder.